Dog Collars

 Quality Stainless Steel Buckle

-Besides the main collar, GoTags have spent some time and thought on making the buckle and the tag stand out in terms of quality also.
+Besides the main collar, GoTags has spent some time and thought on making the buckle and the tag stand out in terms of quality.

 Stretchable